 Step 6: Header Redesigns and Site Color Changes

 If you would like to make changes to the header of your site (including swapping out the UW crest for a departmental logo) or would like to augment the overall color scheme, this work will have to be approved by University Marketing.
 To get started on this process, please fill out and send the following request form to UMark:

 Once you get approval from University Marketing, please send the approval email along to our team (email@example.com) and we will get started on the updates.

-When you start building out your site, you may find our Campus Resources page handy.
-It has links for a host of different campus tools that aid in building successful websites.
+When you start building out your site, you may find our Resources pages handy.
+Here you’ll find a lot of links for a host of different campus and non-campus tools that aid in building successful websites.